iMessage Doesn't Say Delivered: 9 Fixes That Actually Work

 Read receipts are a separate signal the recipient can disable without turning iMessage off.
 Turning them off doesn’t change whether Delivered shows — it only hides the Read label.

-We ran a controlled test with one iPhone in Airplane Mode and another on LTE.
-The sender never saw Delivered until we toggled Airplane Mode off on the receiving device 4 minutes later, exactly as Apple’s documentation describes.
+With one iPhone in Airplane Mode and another on LTE, the sender never sees Delivered until Airplane Mode is switched off on the receiving device, exactly as Apple’s documentation describes.

 No Delivered means the message hasn’t yet reached the recipient’s device.
 It doesn’t mean the message was ignored.